hpahama/Math280_hw1/Task2.md

 - Total variation for unit vector 3: 6.02
 ```
 Answer:
-My initial guess for the unit vector `v` ([0.707, 0.707]) was good, achieving the highest variation.
-This vector evenly splits between x and y directions, normalized to a magnitude of 1 by dividing `[1, 1]` by `√2`.
+I calculated the total variation in the direction of an initial guess unit vector [0.707, 0.707].
+After comparing it against three other unit vectors, the initial guess of [0.707, 0.707] achieved the highest total variation of 6.02.
+This normalized vector equally splits between x and y directions, making it optimal for capturing the maximum variability in the dataset.
+Hence, the vector [0.707, 0.707] was the most effective in showing the direction of maximum variation.